Saturday, August 3, 2019

 Somewhere in the logs of the Catholic Hospitals of America and in the memories of nurses and nuns the antics of Randall Scott Wireman are recorded and recalled, respectively (and regretfully).

 I was either carried, dragged, or thrown back to my tent.
 I remember the nurses, perhaps six of them, not only checking their gerryrigged zipper but also the areas where the tent met the bed searching for gaps that I could breach.
 Eventually, through the plastic, sitting on a chair next to the door, I could see Mom.
-She may or may not have been smiling.
+She may or may not have been smiling - maybe it's best.

 Today, St. Elizabeth’s of Lafayette has been handed over to another Saint, though my asthma has decided to stay with me and, quite possibly, to die with me.
-The two of us are inseparable.
-So are the memories associated with our infamous battles; the weekly and biweekly clinic visits for allergy shots until I was 17, the lonely hours indoors while the rest of the world played like Earthlings under the sun and in the autumn woods and on fallen snow.
-Eventually, asthma and I would spend much of our lives like Earthlings; asthma would just steal a few hours here and there and tell me when it was time to go home and get back to residing alone in our loneliness together.
+We are inseparable.
+So are the memories associated with our infamous battles; the weekly and biweekly clinic visits for allergy shots until I was 17, the lonely hours spent indoors while the rest of the world played like Earthlings under the sun and in the autumn woods and on fallen snow.
+Eventually, asthma and I would spend more of our time outdoors like Earthlings; asthma would just steal a few hours here and there and tell me when it was time to head home and get back to residing alone in our lonely space, together.

 Yet, the memory of St. Elizabeth’s is most definitive.
-Looking back, I - and so clearly I do -- see my beautiful mother and her dark brown hair, her Irish brown eyes, her bright red lipstick; and smiling.
+Looking back, I - and so clearly I do -- see my beautiful mother and her dark brown hair, her Irish brown eyes, her bright red lipstick; and, yes...smiling.
 She must have been terrified.
 I realize now that she was smiling for me.

 I can clearly see my father, too, from that night.
 I can feel his mighty hand patting my back.
 I can feel his jacket around me.
 If the jacket was blue and had a thin, red lining; if it’s white patch read Lafayette Frame & Alignment in red, cursive letters -- I do not recall.
 Yet, I can feel his jacket and his concern and his love.
 Even if I had died that night on my way to St. Elizabeth’s, I was in the safest hands in all the world.